niravcodes/niravcodes.github.io/_posts/2018-05-20-the-pain-of-falling-from-16-to-2kb-and-a-eeprom-programmer.md

 But, when I revisited the datasheets yesterday, I realized that the B in KB actually stood for bits.
 Ahh, the pain of falling from 16 kilobytes down to two.

-One must, however, learn to improvise overcome adapt hence I downsampled the audio down to 4khz and truncated the sound sample down to 2 kb.
+One must, however, learn to improvise overcome adapt hence I downsampled the audio to 4khz and truncated the sound sample down to 2 kb.
 It hurt.

 Here is the code I wrote to program the EEPROM chip I have (AT24C16A)